 This Amazon business model is popular among those who want to use Amazon selling as a source of passive income.
 It allows you to remove yourself from any of the stress and hassle that comes with managing inventory, packaging, and shipping products.

-Essentially, you are selling products on behalf of a supplier.
+Dropshipping is essentially where you are selling products on behalf of a supplier.
 Once a consumer has bought a product from you, this is passed onto the supplier, who dropships it to the customer on your behalf.

 While this saves Amazon sellers a huge amount of time and resources, it also means you have no control over the quality of the products or the methods used for shipping.
 If a product arrives damaged or late due to being out of stock, your seller reputation is on the line.